scylladb/scylla-manager/docs/source/add-a-cluster.rst

 Connecting your cluster to Scylla Monitoring allows you to see metrics about your cluster and Scylla Manager all within Scylla Monitoring.

 To connect your cluster to Scylla Monitoring it is **required** to use the same cluster name_ as you used when you created the cluster.
-See `Add a Cluster`_.
+See :ref:`add-cluster`.

 **Procedure**